Gilbert Stuart: New York City and Philadelphia

-Another celebrated image of Washington is the Lansdowne portrait, a large portrait with one version hanging in the East Room of the White House.
+Another celebrated image of Washington is the full-length Lansdowne portrait, now in the National Portrait Gallery.
+Its historical importance is almost matched by an early forgery based on it which was purchased for the White House.
 This painting was rescued during the Burning of Washington in the War of 1812 thanks to the efforts of First Lady Dolley Madison and Paul Jennings, one of President James Madison's slaves.
-Four versions of the portrait are attributed to Stuart, and additional copies were painted by other artists for display in U.S. government buildings.
+Three replicas of the original portrait are accepted as by Stuart.
+Additional copies were painted by other artists.
 In 1803, Stuart opened a studio in Washington, D. C.

+In 1800, Thomas Jefferson paid Suart $100.00 for a portrait but never received it, because in 1805, Suart painted another portrait of Jefferson over the 1800 portrait.
+In 1821, Stuart sent a copy of the 1805 portrait to Jefferson the so called "Edgehill" portrait.
+The original 1805 portrait became part of Jane Stuart collection until it was damaged in a fire in 1853.
+In 1937, Orland Campbell acquired the 1805 portrait and discovered the truth.
+In June 1959, Campbell had an exhibit at Amherst College of the 1800/1805 portrait and his reconstruction of the "lost" 1800 portrait.
+Campbell also published an account "The Lost Portraits of Thomas Jefferson Painted by Gilbert Stuart Recovered and Studied by Orland and Courtney Campbell" (1959).

 Boston, 1805–1828

 Stuart moved to Devonshire Street in Boston in 1805, continuing in both critical acclaim and financial troubles.
 He exhibited works locally at Doggett's Repository and Julien Hall.
-He was sought out for advice by other artists, such as John Trumbull, Thomas Sully, Washington Allston, and John Vanderlyn.
+Predictably, he was sought out for advice by other American artists, such as John Trumbull, Thomas Sully, Washington Allston, and John Vanderlyn.